Athallah1234/Youtube-Downloader/README.md

 ### Q: Why am I getting an error about resolution not being available?
 A: This error occurs when the selected resolution is not available for the video.
 Try selecting a different resolution or check the available resolutions for the video on the YouTube website.

-### Q: How can I contribute to the project?
-A: Check the [Contributing](CONTRIBUTING.md) guidelines for detailed information on how to contribute to the project.

 ### Q: Is there a way to track the download progress?
 A: Currently, the script doesn't provide a progress bar, but it will display status messages in the GUI.
 Implementing a progress bar is a planned enhancement for a future update.